Fred Rompelberg

-Fred Rompelberg (born 30 October 1945, in Maastricht) is a Dutch cyclist who is mainly known for taking several attempts to break the Absolute World Speed Record Cycling.
+Fred Rompelberg (born 30 October 1945) is a Dutch cyclist who is mainly known for making several attempts to break the Absolute World Speed Record Cycling.
 On 3 October 1995 he cycled behind a motor dragster from the team Strasburg Racing's Brothers on the Bonneville Salt Flats in Utah, with a speed of 268.831 kilometers per hour (167.044 mph).
-He beat the previous record of 245 km/h held by John Howard which was obtained in 1985 at the same location in Utah.
+He beat the previous record of 245 km/h by John Howard, which was set in 1985 at the same location in Utah.

 The relevant world record was broken anew in 2018 by Denise Mueller-Korenek who reached a speed of 296.009 km/h.

 During the seventies, eighties and nineties, Rompelberg was mostly active as a stayer.
 Among his victories was the Dutch Championship in 1977.

-Nowadays Rompelberg is into cycling holidays on Majorca, Spain.
+Nowadays Rompelberg is into cycling holidays on Mallorca, Spain.
 He is married and has two daughters.

 Rompelberg became a professional cyclist in 1971 and still had a professional license in 2010, making him the oldest active professional cyclist in the world at that time.